-The provision of residential units within the development adds to the supply and choice of housing within the locality, in a location which benefits from easy access to three regular bus services, the Parramatta to Liverpool Transitway and the M7.
+The provision of residential units within the development adds to the supply and choice of housing within the locality, in a location which benefits from close proximity to the M7, and the Parramatta to Liverpool Transitway.

 The subject site is located adjacent to an existing centre which provides a range of services and facilities to the surrounding locality.
 The site is located adjacent to a local reserve which provides for approximately 6 hectares of open space.